 A share-size bar of chocolate, sweets.

-Slimming World Hi-Fi bar, a gin and slimline tonic.
+Slimming World Hi-Fi bars, gin and slimline tonics.

 Helen adds: ‘I dread to think where we could have ended up weight-wise if we hadn’t joined Slimming World before lockdown hit.
-Being furloughed meant we had time to experiment with new recipes and get to grips with cooking from scratch, which was great.
-Having each other really spurred us on, too, and we encouraged one other to stay on track.’
+Being furloughed meant we had time to experiment with new recipes and get used to cooking from scratch, which was great.
+Having each other really spurred us on, too, and it encouraged us to stay on track.’

 Before losing weight, we’d use the bus or the tram for even short journeys.
-We’d started to really enjoy our walks, though, so by the time Helen went back to work, I started walking her there and back – most days, I’d done a few miles before the “old me” would have even woken up!
+We’d started to really enjoy our walks, though, so when Helen went back to work, I decided to walk with her there and back.
+These days, I’ve usually done a few miles before the “old me” would have even woken up!
 I’m still in shock that such simple changes have totally transformed our lives.
 I genuinely think that if I hadn’t tackled my weight when I did, I wouldn’t be alive now.’

-More for members: Head over to our Body Magic Essentials page to find everything you need to get started – including activity-themed podcasts and our exclusive workout videos
+More for members: Head over to our Body Magic essentials page, to find everything you need to get started – including activity-themed podcasts and exclusive workout videos

-As well as having an amazing effect on his diabetes, which is now in remission with no need for medication, Kieron also credits losing weight with improvements in his mental health and has started volunteering with a mental health charity.
-Helen has now lost 8st, dropping from a size 26 to a 12, and has seen improvements in her rheumatoid arthritis.
+As well as having an amazing effect on his diabetes, which is now in remission, Kieron also credits losing weight with improving his mental health, and he’s started volunteering with a mental health charity.
+Helen has lost more than 8st, dropping from a size 26 to a 12, and she says her rheumatoid arthritis has eased.